RonenNess/GeonBit/docs/README.md

 A material is an object that describes how to render a given surface.
 Materials are made of an Effect (eg shaders) and some extra data (diffuse color, specular, sampling mode, etc..).

-*GeonBit* provide 5 basic Materials you can use:
+*GeonBit* provide 6 basic Materials you can use:

 #### BasicMaterial

-Render smooth surfaces with constant basic lights.
+Render smooth surfaces with constant static lights.
 This material uses MonoGame ```BasicEffect```.

 Note: this material is not very optimized and is designed for testing and development phase.
 You should write your own material and effect to replace it.